 The Annual Mutual Fund Shareholder Tracking Survey interviews a random sample of U.S. households to determine their ownership of a variety of financial assets and accounts, including mutual funds, individual stocks, individual bonds, defined contribution (DC) plan accounts, individual retirement accounts (IRAs), and education savings accounts.
-In the usual course of household survey work, researchers periodically reexamine the questions asked in the survey to ensure that the results published are representative of the characteristics of the millions of households in the United States.
-ICI reexamined its Annual Mutual Fund Shareholder Tracking Survey this year, and the figures presented in this paper for the 2013 survey results reflect a revised questionnaire.
-The order of the account type choices in the question regarding ownership of retirement and other savings accounts was changed in 2013.
-This change, which moved 401(k) and other DC plan accounts to be first on the list, primarily was made to avoid possible confusion between individual accounts in 401(k) and other DC plans versus IRAs.
-In addition, more survey respondents were asked about the types of mutual funds they possibly owned and were asked about more types of mutual funds.
-For example, "stock funds, such as equity income or growth funds" was not familiar to some respondents, but the phrases "large-, mid-, or small-cap stock funds" and "stock index funds, including the S&P 500 index fund" triggered respondent recollection of their holdings of such funds.
-The revisions are discussed in more detail in the appendix.
+In the usual course of household survey work, researchers periodically reexamine sampling and weighting methods to ensure that the results published are representative of the millions of households in the United States.
+ICI reexamined its Annual Mutual Fund Shareholder Tracking Survey this year, and the figures presented in this paper for the 2014 survey reflect a revised sampling and weighting methodology and an increased sample size.
+In order to achieve a representative sample of U.S. households, the 2014 Annual Mutual Fund Shareholder Tracking Survey is based on a dual frame sample of landline and cell phone numbers.
+The combined sample includes about 50 percent of households reached on a landline and about 50 percent of households reached on a cell phone.
+In previous years, the Annual Mutual Fund Shareholder Tracking Survey was based on a sample of landline phone numbers.
+The change to a combined sample of cell and landline phone numbers improves the representativeness of the sample.